 Signaling Pathways & Transcriptional Regulation in Growth Control and Metabolism

 Our laboratory is conducting basic research on the mechanisms of eukaryotic transcriptional regulation in response to nutrients and environmental and cellular stress.
 We are especially interested in defining the signaling pathways and the mechanisms that regulate transcription of ribosomal components and transfer RNAs since these processes are critically important for controlling cell growth.
 Deregulation of cell growth control is widely recognized as a key event in cell transformation and tumorigenesis and is relevant to a broad range of human diseases.
 In addition, as the synthesis of new protein synthetic machinery constitutes >85% of nuclear gene transcription in growing cell populations, the tight coordinate control of this process, which involves all three nuclear RNA polymerases, is considered to be critical for metabolic economy and ultimately for cell survival.
 Our research programs span genetics, molecular biology, biochemistry and structural biology and utilize budding yeast, mammalian cells and mice as model experimental systems.
-Much of our current focus is on Maf1, a structurally and functionally novel protein that integrates the outputs of diverse signaling pathways and regulates transcription by all three nuclear RNA polymerases.
-Maf1 is also being studied because of its potential role as a tumor suppressor and as a regulator of metabolism.
-The conservation of Maf1 along with its downstream transcriptional targets and the signaling pathways that regulate Maf1 function facilitates the reciprocal translation of knowledge between yeast and mammalian systems and thereby promotes new discoveries.
+Much of our current work is focused on MAF1, a conserved master regulator of gene transcription that confers resistance to diet-induced obesity when knocked out in the mouse.

 Genetic Arrays, Gene Networks and Functional Genomics